tomasci/moony/docs/Writerside/topics/getting-started-introduction.md

 # Introduction

-Moony – is a simple server for your game.
+Moony – is a simple dedicated server for your game.
 Can be used with any engine.
 Has a client example for Godot.

 ![Moony logotype](moony.png)